 - Add fish sauce, lime juice, water, tamarind puree, and chili flakes.

-- Stir everything together, taste, and adjust the flavor with more lime juice, fish sauce, or water.
+- Stir everything, taste, and adjust the flavor with lime juice, fish sauce, or water.

 - Lastly, add the star ingredient and the toasted rice powder, and mix all the ingredients in a bowl.
-You can add 1-2 tablespoon of water if the sauce is too thick.
+Add 1-2 tablespoon of water if the sauce is too thick.

 - Place the sauce in a serving cup, and that's it.
 So quick and easy and so delicious!
 Enjoy!